HYPERNETS/hypernets_processor/docs/sphinx/content/developers/software_design.rst

 HypernetsReader
    The :py:class:`HypernetsReader` class is responsible for reading the different data files in the Hypernets processing chain.

-Checks
+QualityChecks
-   The :py:class:`Checks` class performs checks on the field acquisition and records any issues to an anomaly database.
+   The :py:class:`QualityChecks` class performs checks on the field acquisition and records any issues to an anomaly database.

 Calibrate
    The :py:class:`Calibrate` class evaluates uncertainty-quantified radiance and irradiance (Level 1) from the raw field measurements (Level 0).